Meet the Other Phone. Flexible and made to last.

 Crumbs and chunks of bagel can get stuck very easily.
 This TikTok video was viewed more than 2.2 million times after the user revealed a ‘hidden toaster cleaning hack.’
 Spoiler: it was the crumb tray.

-If you do look after your toaster then it could last anything between six and eight years.
-Many Mumsnetters have toasters that have been in the family for 10+ years though, with particular reference to the Dualit model on our list.
+If you do look after your toaster, it could last anything between six and eight years.
+Many Mumsnetters have toasters that have been in the family for 10+ years though, with particular reference to the Dualit brand.

 What is the best toaster to buy?

 One brand name comes up time and time again on the Mumsnet forums.
-The Dualit NewGen Two-Slice Toaster is on the pricey side, but with Mumsnetters saying theirs have lasted 20+ years, you'll get great value for money and the size of the slots means even browning all over.
-We think it’s the best toaster on the market right now.
+The Dualit NewGen Two-Slice Toaster is on the pricey side, but with Mumsnetters saying Dualit toasters have lasted 20+ years, you'll get great value for money and the size of the slots means even browning all over.
+After testing it out with various different bread types, we certainly agree that it’s the best toaster on the market right now.

-If you want to spend a little less Breville’s Two-Slice Toaster will also cook your whole slice evenly thanks to its perfect-fit design.
+If you want to spend a little less, Breville’s Two-Slice Toaster is a good option and will also cook your whole slice evenly thanks to its perfect-fit design.

 Why you should trust us